macartan/macartan.github.io/_pages/teaching/how-to-write.md

 # 5. Tables and Figures

-## Table or Figures?

-* When possible use figures rather than tables.
+* Use figures rather than tables when possible.

+* Tables and figures should generally be self-explanatory: readers shouldn't have to search through the text to figure out what the table or figure is trying to communicate.

 * Tables and figures should usually be in the main body of the text, not at the end.

 * Tables and figures should be numbered and captioned/titled, in most cases.
-You can do automatic numbering word using “captions”, and in Latex using `\caption{}`
+You can do automatic numbering in Word using “captions”, and in Latex using `\label{}` and in markdown with `{#label}`

-* Tables and other output should NOT be presented as Stata output or other raw output.
+* Tables and other output should not be presented as Stata output or other raw output.
 There are many tools to produce nice output without a lot of work (`outreg2` in Stata, `texreg`, `stargazer` in `R`, but many more)

-## Tables and Figures

 * Coefficients should be arranged in rows with comprehensible and consistent variable names

 * Standard errors should be shown in parentheses (or you should note what measure of uncertainty you are displaying if it is not standard errors)

-* Include descriptive statistics like number of observations (N) and R-squared should be included.
+* Include descriptive statistics such as number of observations (N) and R-squared if available.

-* Make sure to say what the dependent variables is
+* Make sure to say what the dependent variables is in the Table, if relevant.

 * Precision: numbers should normally reported to two significant digits. e.g.  0.12 not 0.000121313245